ThapeloBoya/DigitalClock/README.md

 ## Demo

-You can view the demo of the app by visiting [here](https://your-github-pages-link.com).
+You can view the demo of the app by visiting [Digital Clock](https://digital-clock-ewwtwlop5-foxsugarprotonmes-projects.vercel.app/).

 ## Installation